 Students from some countries, known as ‘visa nationals’ need to apply for an entry clearance vignette before travelling.

 You will need to have your fingerprints and photograph taken (known as ‘biometric information’) at a visa application centre as part of your application.
-Students from certain countries may also need to provide evidence of an approved tuberculosis test.

 All applications should be made online.